-The layout of the lots takes into consideration the topography and vegetation of the site.
+The original and modified layout of the lots takes into consideration the topography and vegetation of the site.
 All lots and streets are in compliance with the UDC.
 Therefore, no variances have been requested.
 Therefore, this criteria has been met.